The first novel of Albert Camus, published in 1942which subsequently launched his writing career.

 - Absurdism: An early specimen and one of the best known non-theatre examples.

 - The Anti-Nihilist: Meursault comes off as this.
-To him, life is meaningless since death is inevitable, but he does not mind meaninglessness, and he takes joy in the moment.
+To him, life is meaningless since death is inevitable and nothing will remain, and so he thinks that nothing really matters whether it is ambition, goals, morals, friendship, love and ultimately even death itself, but he does not mind meaninglessness, and he takes joy in the moment.
 This also means that to him every life is equally valuable, even a dog's life.
 May be horrifying, depending on whether or not you follow Camus' philosophy.

-- Artistic License – History: As more than one critic has noted, this book takes place in French-colonial Algeria before independence, and the main character, an ethnically French colonist (in the phraseology of the period, a piednoir) murders an Arab man that he doesn't know and has no reason to kill — and yet he is arrested and tried for murder and found guilty, and sentenced to death.
+- Artistic License History: As more than one critic has noted, this book takes place in French-colonial Algeria before independence, and the main character, an ethnically French colonist (in the phraseology of the period, a piednoir) murders an Arab man that he doesn't know and has no reason to kill — and yet he is arrested and tried for murder and found guilty, and sentenced to death.
 In real-life colonial Algeria, he probably wouldn't have been arrested, and even if he had been, he almost certainly wouldn't have been found guilty.
+Of course, in the story it's clear he would probably have been let off if he hadn't admitted being an atheist.
+That convinces the authorities he's a monster, and it's this he really gets condemned for.

 - Beige Prose: The narrator's tendency to give equal weight to everything - from his mother's death to how he feels about someone at any point in time - leads to this.
 This was intentional; Camus was intentionally imitating the "manly" American writers who wrote like this, particularly Ernest Hemingway.